Steven Wyeth: Commentary

+In July 2023, he was announced to be commentating for the BBC at the 2023 FIFA Women's World Cup.

 Podcasts

 Wyeth has a football podcast with Hugh Ferris, Rory Smith, and Andy Hinchcliffe called Set Piece Menu in which the four (a journalist, a commentator, a presenter and an ex-footballer) "discuss football over food".
 It has been described as ‘intelligent, well-informed and delightfully warm discourse’ by The Football Faithful.
 Wyeth has also guested on the official UEFA Champions League podcast.

 Personal life

 Wyeth’s brother David made national headlines at the 2017 London Marathon when he completed in under three hours but had to be helped across the line by a fellow competitor after his legs gave way 200m from the finish line.